dkhaothong/dkhaothong.github.io/_projects/2018-06-30-demo-project.md

 #### Understanding the Users:

-We made personas to determine the type of users that would visit so we could accurately recruit the relavent respondents.
+We made personas of the type of users that would visit so we could accurately recruit the relavent respondents.
+We based our personas based off data from our stakeholder interviews and an analysis of the different forum topics.
 We divided the types of users into three specific users.
 We recruited FPGA developers, software developers, and technical support seekers.
-Using a list of good-standing recruited respondents and UserInterviews.com, we coordinated with our respondents for the test.
-We recruited subjects remotely from across the United States.
+Using a list of good-standing recruited respondents and UserInterviews.com, we recruited our respondents for the test.
+Respondents were recruited remotely from across the United States.

 #### Exploring the Competition